rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 The MQTT Client Plug-in provides a client interface to MQTT for HomeVision.
-Its main purposes are to control MQTT enabled devices via the HomeVision Schedule or NetIO and to control HomeVision objects by MQTT sources.
+Its main purposes are to control MQTT enabled devices via the HomeVision Schedule or NetIO and to control HomeVision internal objects (X-10, Flags, etc.) by MQTT sources.

 <b>Note: To perform actions on internal objects, this plug-in uses the Actions Plug-in.
 The Actions Plug-in must be enabled to control internal objects.</b>